 Step 4: Click the Apply button at the bottom of the window to apply your changes.
 If prompted, restart your computer to apply the changes.

 You will note the Resource Usage column, which indicates the usage level that the program requires.
-If a program has a medium or high usage level, you should consider removing it from startup, as it may be significantly increasing your startup time.
-You can also check the box in the Delay Start column to have the program automatically start, but shortly after the initial batch of startup programs have launched.
+If a program has a medium or high usage level, you should consider removing it from startup, as it may significantly increase your startup time

 Related: How to Turn Off Norton 360 Backups